-- Injuries to a child 5 or under - · Serious injuries to any child - Immediate need for medical care (including a suicidal child) - Sexual abuse where the perpetrator has access, or will have access, to the child within the next 24 hours - Children 5 and under who are alone, or are likely to be left alone, within the next 24 hours - Any other situation you feel requires a response in less than 24 hours

-In Texas, anyone reporting allegations of abuse or neglect to the Texas Abuse Hotline or www.texasabusehotline.org is immune from civil or criminal liability as long as the report is made in good faith.
+- Injuries to a child 5 or under - Serious injuries to any child - Immediate need for medical care (including a suicidal child) - Sexual abuse where the perpetrator has access, or will have access, to the child within the next 24 hours - Children 5 and under who are alone, or are likely to be left alone, within the next 24 hours - Any other situation you feel requires a response in less than 24 hours www.texasabusehotline.org is immune from civil or criminal liability as long as the report is made in good faith.
 A reporter's name is also confidential and will not be provided directly to the accused person by any DFPS employee.